pedroid999/documentation-helper/README.md

 ## Description

-This is a Python project that helps with the ingestion and processing of documents for LangChain.
-The project uses pip for package management.
+## Based on an Existing Repository

+This project is based on the following repository: [emarco177/documentation-helper](https://github.com/emarco177/documentation-helper.git)